gcharang/create-smartchain/README.md

 ## Cleanup

-To remove the assetchain completely, execute the `cleanup.sh` script.
-It removes the datadirectories of both the daemons, the explorer script and explorer installation.
-This is typically done to start another assetchain with the same name.
+To remove the Smart Chain completely, execute the `cleanup.sh` script.
+It removes the data directories of both the daemons, the explorer script and explorer installation.
+This is typically done to start another Smart Chain with the same name.
-To target the removal of a Assetchain other than the one described in the `data` file, use `./cleanup.sh ASSETCHAIN-NAME`
+To target the removal of a Smart Chain other than the one described in the `data` file, use `./cleanup.sh SMARTCHAIN-NAME`